 The intern's job has revolved around large sets of modelled output.
 The tasks initially revolved around managing and formatting the output and its storage, before turning to visualisation, and preliminary analysis.
 This required advanced understanding of the national computational infrastructure provided by ANU, along with large scale data processing and visualisation techniques.
 Further learning of fire spread and meteorological parameters has been necessary along with advanced mapping procedures to enable detailed visualisations of 3D+time model output.

 A suite of python scripts has been created to help analyse model output from the broad to the fine scale.
 These scripts show topographical overlays and interpolated transects of various meteorological metrics allowing an understanding of the simulated system.
-This includes collaborative work with Dr. Kevin Tory, on pyrocumulonimbus (PCB) fire power threshold calculation.
+This includes collaborative work with Dr. Kevin Tory, on pyrocumulonimbus (pyroCB) fire power threshold (PFT) calculation.

 A framework of python scripts, with documentation including examples has also been created.
 The programs have all been streamlined to work with minimal friction on the NCI infrastructure – to allow easy analysis of future model output and provide an intuitive code base for future enhancements.

-In addition to analysis of broader modelled weather, the scripts show an examination of several features of interest such as PCB formation, downslope winds, and firefront driven updrafts.
-Some of these features have been presented directly to CRC clients (oral presentation), CSIRO fire modelling groups (formal discussions), and at the ACCOMC conference (as a poster).
+In addition to analysis of broader modelled weather, the scripts show an examination of several features of interest such as pyroCB formation, downslope winds, and firefront driven updrafts.
+Some of these features have been presented directly to BNHCRC clients (oral presentation), CSIRO fire modelling groups (formal discussions), and at the ACCOMC conference (as a poster).

 Research Results and Outcomes

 The key deliverables on the project are case studies of two significant bushfires using the coupled fire-atmosphere model.
-Model visualisations have successfully been used to find and help explain simulated PCB formation.
+Model visualisations have successfully been used to find and help explain simulated pyroCB formation.
 Model visualisation has also contributed to model design, as large sets of gridded output require exploration and analysis in order to determine how reasonably the model behaves.
-Newly developed model iterations have been validated and undergone preliminary analysis, with focus on production and causes of PCB.
+Newly developed model iterations have been validated and undergone preliminary analysis, with a focus on production and causes of PCB.
 Observed anomalous fire spread that occurred due to topographical features also appears to be captured by model output.
 This may help explain the driving meteorological causes and eventually be used to enhance the fire danger index and inform fire risk management.

 Interest in the project is very high in land management and fire agencies and our external partners are very keen for us to share the simulation results.
 Therefore, it is expected that the graphics produced by the intern will be shared broadly across a range of forums in Australian fire and emergency management, including conference presentations, online webinars and training material as well as being a key component of the required publications.
 The findings from the project will inform decisions pertinent to safety of life and property during bushfires.